 Ensure you avoid foods high in fat and sugar such as cakes and biscuits.

 Taking vitamins and minerals will help boost your fertility and will definitely improve the health of your pregnancy.
 You can benefit from these essentials vitamins:

 In addition to a healthy and balanced diet you may wish to take a multi vitamin and mineral supplement especially designed for pre pregnancy, known as prenatal vitamins.
 As a general rule most prenatal supplements contain a greater amount of folic acid, iron and calcium so simply taking an ordinary multi vitamin will not suffice when trying to conceive.
-There is good evidence that a healthy diet together with appropriate vitamins will improve outcome and additionally reduce the risk of miscarriage by as much as 50%.

 You should also take a folic acid supplement, starting at least a month before beginning your treatment cycle.
 Folic acid is essential for normal cell division, especially during early pregnancy.
 It also protects against certain developmental abnormalities such as spina bifida.
 The dosage of folic acid taken should be 400mcg or 0.4mg daily and you should ensure that the supplement you use does not contain vitamin A or fish liver oil.
 Folic acid can be found in foods such as leafy green vegetables, fruit juices and fortified beans and breakfast cereals.

 Several studies have shown the beneficial effects of vitamins, minerals and antioxidants on sperm quality.
 We would therefore recommend that men start taking the following supplements 3 months before starting treatment: